-The mission of The Royal Children's Hospital (RCH), in conjunction with our Campus partners, is to improve the health and wellbeing of children and adolescents through leadership in healthcare, research and education.
+The mission of The Royal Children's Hospital (RCH), in conjunction with our Campus partners, is to improve the health and well-being of children and adolescents through leadership in healthcare, research and education.

 Melbourne Children's is a collaboration between scientists, researchers and doctors and allows research findings to be quickly put into practice.

-On Campus, The Royal Children's Hospital is the custodian of clinical care, The Murdoch Childrens Research Institute is the custodian of research and the University of Melbourne is the custodian of education.
+Murdoch Children's Research Institute is the custodian of research and the University of Melbourne is the custodian of education.
 MCRI provides a dedicated research precinct on site and encompasses laboratory, clinical and public health focuses in its work.

 The University of Melbourne is the largest research University in Australia.
 The University has collaborated in a significant number of projects on Campus and maintains a high research profile at the Royal Children's Hospital through the research activities of the

 Our aim is to perform ground breaking translational and patient-orientated research across the breadth of paediatric disciplines.